haagahelia/ohke-teknologiat/05_es6_node/NodeJS_demo/0_NodeIntro/README.md

 # TypeScript - What TypeScript features are in use in that kind of project?
 - parameter type, return type, assignment type checking / enforcing
 - member and parameter auto-complete/intellisense while writing the code
-- interface for request body or URL parameter validators
+- interface for the type itself
-- Generics possibly
+- Generic types <T> used in some functions

 https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html